jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 This ran an **rtype** application which used the binary **add1**.
 You can view the RISC-V assembly for this application in `src/test/resources/risc-v/add1.riscv`.
-The list of applications that this suite will run can be found in the `InstTests.scala` file (`src/test/scala/cpu-tests/InstTests.scala`).
+The list of applications that this suite will run can be found in the `InstTests.scala` file (`src/main/scala/testing/InstTests.scala`).
-If you want more details on the syntax and how to extend this to other RISC-V binaries, ask on Discord and we will be happy to expand this section.
+If you want more details on the syntax and how to extend this to other RISC-V binaries, ask on {{site.data.course.discussion_site}} and we will be happy to expand this section.

 If you want to run only a single application from this suite of tests, you can add a parameter to the `test` sbt task.
 You can pass the option `-z` which will execute any tests that match the text given to the parameter.